emastho/vixenydocs/src/routes/data_flow/+page.md

 # Data Flow

-Programming is about controlling the flow of data independently of the paradigm that you use, Vixeny has 3 main tools to take advantage of this
+Programming is about controlling the flow of data, independently of the paradigm that you use, Vixeny has 3 main tools to take advantage of this.

 - **`Resolve:`** It chains a function to another, making the linked function resolve first passing those values to the next link, it has its own `context` and `return`.
 - **`Branch:`** A Lazy function to branch out, that has its own `context`, `arguments`, `return`.
 - **`Mutable:`** A mutable object that persist between context.

-It's important to understand that all the functions, methods, and values in **`f`** are unique, and each context is pure (unless you use `Mutable`, where it will become a common link).
-This means that while Vixeny maintains her purely functional nature, the `Mutable` object offers a carefully controlled way to introduce mutable state where needed.
+It's important to understand that all the functions, methods, and values in **`f`** are unique, and each context is pure (unless you use `Mutable`, where it will become a common link).This means that even though Vixeny creates new functions or values in each `context`, the `Mutable` object offers a carefully controlled way to introduce mutable state where necessary.

 <br>

-Also it is important to understand that `Data Flow` is the foundation for plug-ins , helpers and more.
 ## Resolve
-If a `resolve`, the main `f`, or `branch` has a `resolve`, this function will be resolved first and passed to `resolve.NAME`.
+If a `resolve`, the `petition`, or `branch` has a `resolve`, this function will be resolved first and passed to `resolve.NAME`.
 This also applies to `promises`.
 ### Sync
 ```ts
 {